Luxury brands have always been a fascinating sector and luxury brand marketing one of the most complicated disciplines.

 The persona of a luxury brand is largely a result of, first, its distinctive projection plus coherence of its applications across consumer touch points and, second, the brand communication through its advertising.

-The distinct and consistent orchestration of the identity is central to establishing the visibility, familiarity and common identifiable brand imagery.
+The distinct and consistent orchestration of the identity is central to establishing visibility, familiarity, and familiar identifiable brand imagery.

-The visual brand orchestration can manifest by way of its coherent application of its identity, brand colors, other design elements such as icons, uniquely identifiable design, branded environment and even the tone of voice.
+The visual brand orchestration can manifest by way of the consistent application of its identity, brand colors, other design elements such as icons, uniquely identifiable design, branded environment, and even the tone of voice.

-While the luxury brand’s visual identity is a fairly stable factor, luxury brand advertising is a more dynamic and versatile marketing vehicle.
+While the luxury brand’s visual identity is a reasonably stable factor, luxury brand advertising is a more dynamic and versatile marketing vehicle.

 While the pedigree of the brand has its role, keeping up the contemporary appeal and the newness factor is crucial for enduring brand relevance.

-At an overall level, luxury advertising messages can be observed:
+At an overall level, luxury advertising messages can be observed as:

 • As more emotional and sensual to distance it from mass-premium brands